radovicmiloskg/TMRMR/README.txt

 File GeneSelection.m can be used to perform feature selection by mRMR, F-statistic, RELIEFF, MT-LASSO, TMRMR-C and TMRMR-M algorithms for 'H3N2', 'Rhino' or 'RSV' datasets.
 Results are written in the folder RESULTS.

 File GeneSelectionNewData.m can be used to perform feature selection by mRMR, F-statistic, RELIEFF, MT-LASSO, TMRMR-C and TMRMR-M algorithms for datasets other than ones used in the paper.
 New dataset should be present within the working directory as Dataset.mat file.
-This file should contain the following vatiables:
+This file should contain the following variables:
 1) DATA - GxTxN matrix
 2) LABELS - Nx1 vector
-where N is the number of subjects, G is the number of genes and T is the number of timesteps.sss
+where N is the number of subjects, G is the number of genes and T is the number of timesteps.